noisebridge/PythonClass/course/errors_and_introspection/errors_and_introspection.md

         2. There are two main ways to use pdb below.
     2. Method One: `python -m pdb success.py`
         1. Used when you want to step through your whole script/app.
+        2. Lets use the command step to go through success.py with pdb.
+        3. Now lets do this same thing with `fail.py` and compare.
     3. Method Two: `import pdb; pdb.set_trace()`
         1. This puts an arbitrary stack trace in your actual script.
         2. But wait, what's a '[stack trace](https://en.wikipedia.org/wiki/Stack_trace)'?